Keeping Chickens in Saint Paul

-- Feed must be stored in covered rodent proof containers.
-When feed is provided to the pet, it must be done in a manner that will not attract rodents.
+- Feed must be stored in covered, rodent-proof containers.
+When feed is provided to the animal, it must be done in a manner that will not attract rodents.

-- Structures and grounds must be kept in good repair and in a clean and sanitary condition.
+- Structures and grounds must be well-maintained and in a clean and sanitary condition.

-- Coops, feeding, and lounging areas shall be cleaned of wet bedding and manure once per day.
+- Coop, feeding, and lounging areas shall be cleaned of wet bedding and manure once per day.

 - The "deep litter method" is not an acceptable method of coop sanitation and is not allowed.